-The Celtic Classic Fiddle Competition takes place in the Charles A. Brown Ice House, an historic indoor venue on the grounds of the Celtic Classic.
-This is a unique contest focused specifically on Celtic fiddling styles, including Irish, Scottish, Cape Breton, Shetland, Orkney and Galician.
+The Celtic Classic Fiddle Competition takes place in the Charles A. Brown Ice House, a historic indoor venue on the grounds of the Celtic Classic.
+This is a unique contest focused specifically on Celtic fiddling styles, including Irish, Scottish, Cape Breton, Shetland, and Galician.
 For participants and audience members alike, it is an educational and entertaining event.
 Young fiddlers of all playing levels and from different backgrounds will perform both traditional dance tunes and slow airs from the Celtic lands.
 The contest is segmented into two divisions, depending on age.
-Three prizes are awarded in each age division.
+Three cash prizes with medals are awarded in each age division.

 Most fiddle competitions that take place in the U.S. focus on traditional American styles such as Bluegrass, Texas Swing, Cajun, New England and Appalachian.
 While some of these playing styles evolved from the original Irish and Scottish, this contest celebrates a Celtic music tradition that pre-dates the American fiddle tradition.
 Traditional dance tunes such as jigs, reels, hornpipes, slip jigs, slides, mazurkas, polkas, strathspeys and schottishes are all appropriate, as are listening tunes such as O’Carolan compositions and slow airs.
 Each contestant should choose three tunes of varying form and tempo to perform.
 (Example: a slow aire, a slip jig and a reel, or a jig, a march, and a strathspey, etc.) The total playing time should not exceed 6 minutes.
 You may perform your three tunes as a “set” to make the best use of the time allotted each contestant, but it is not required.
 If you exceed the playing time, the judges will stop judging and deduct points from your total score.
 A fiddler is encouraged to use an accompanist such as piano or guitar, but it is not required, and the accompanist must not double the melody line.
 (Keyboard can be provided if requested ahead of time).